DivineOmega/uxdm/README.md

 ## Quick Start

 1. Create a new PHP file to contain your UXDM migration code.
-In this case, we'll call it `user-csv-import.php`.
-Remember to add `require 'vendor/autoload.php'` if necessary.
+In this example, we'll call it `user-csv-import.php`.
+Remember to add `require 'vendor/autoload.php'` and relevant use statements, if necessary.

-* If you're using Laravel, you could create a new Artisan command class to contain your UXDM migration code.

 2. Create your source and destination objects.
-This examples uses a CSV source and PDO (database) destination.
+This example uses a CSV source and PDO (database) destination.

 ```php
 $csvSource = new CSVSource('users.csv');